Babu Jandel

 Babu Jandel is an Indian politician who represents the Sheopur constituency.
 He is a member of the Indian National Congress political party.

-Political Career
+Political career

 He was elected the Sarpanch of Gram Panchayat Sonthwa in the year 1994.
 He was elected as an MLA for the first time in 2018.

 Controversy

-An FIR was registered against himm for hurling abuses at a woman police officer in Sheopur.
+An FIR was registered against him for hurling abuses at a woman police officer in Sheopur.